 We are based in Almyrida – it’s a great place to work, to live and to relax.
-It’s a small village with a fantastic beach and a shallow spectacularly blue sea - great for families
+It’s a small village with a fantastic 'blue flag' beach and a shallow spectacularly blue sea - great for families

 Its part of the Vamos municipality and is grouped under Plaka for administrative reasons – along with Kambia.
 The permanent population is less than 200 but obviously swells to much more than that in the summer!

 There are more than 20 places to eat in Almyrida.
 The food is generally great – there really is something for everyone.